multiply-org/sar-pre-processing/docs/01_Introduction.rst

 Testing and Contribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 You are welcome to test and contribute to the MULTIPLY SAR pre processing.

-Please find corresponding guidelines and further information on how to do so in the :ref:`Contribution` section and on the `project GitHub page <https://github.com/McWhity/sar-pre-processing>`_.
+Please use `GitHub <https://github.com/McWhity/sar-pre-processing>`_ for that matter.